We're KNOM. Yours for Western Alaska.

 We aim to inform, engage, and inspire.
 We hope you enjoy our diverse programming of news, hotlines, music, Alaska Native stories and voices, and more.

-Sharing faithful presence and Sunday Mass, as well as prayer and messages of faith and inspiration throughout the broadcast day.
+A faithful radio friend.
+In a region with few priests, KNOM broadcasts Sunday Mass, prayer and messages of faith and inspiration throughout the day.

 Our Mission Statement